 Enter: the lick pad, one of the best dog bath grooming products you will likely ever purchase.
 Simply smear your dog's favorite treat, like peanut butter or baby food, over the mat and stick it to your bathroom wall.

 Your dog will be too distracted to notice you're giving them a bath, instantly reducing any anxiety and stress.

 5. They don't like the sound or pressure of the water

-When asking, 'why do dogs hate baths?', you might ponder why they're happy to mess around in bodies of water.
+You might wonder why dogs are often happy to mess around in muddy water, yet when it comes to the very sight of a bathtub, will turn and run the other way.
 When a dog jumps into a river, they're taking action of their own accord, and are likely too busy having fun to care too much about what's around them.

 However, when they enter a bath, the sound of rushing water so close might prove a frightening experience.

 Instead of using a shower head, use a pitcher or bucket to gently pour water over their body.
 You could also opt for a softer spray setting, if your shower head allows.

 Dogs can be sensitive to heat, so feeling hot water on their skin swiftly followed by a blow dry may prove uncomfortable.

 Consider a colder bath instead, and use the lowest temperature setting on your dryer to ensure your pooch is not feeling the heat.

 At the same time, you don't want your dog to be cold, so opt for lukewarm.
 You can test this by spraying the shower nozzle on your arm and checking that it's at a suitable temperature.